floweredscarf/su25/labs/lab17/index.md

 Why can we only perform topological sorts on DAG's?
 Think about the two properties of DAG's and how that relates with our "to-do list" analogy.
-Discuss your thoughts with your partner.
+Discuss your thoughts with someone in your lab.

 ### The Topological Sort Algorithm

-The algorithm for taking a graph and finding a topological sort uses an array named `currentInDegree` with one element per vertex. `currentInDegree[v]` is initialized with the in-degree of each vertex `v`.
+One algorithm for taking a graph and finding a topological sort uses an array named `currentInDegree` with one element per vertex. `currentInDegree[v]` is initialized with the in-degree of each vertex `v`.